vault27/Foundation/bgp.md

 - The AD Values: eBGP - 20, iBGP - 200
 - eBGP changes next-hop to self by default, if update-source is Loopback0, next-hop is LoopbackO, can be modified: "route-map action set ip next-hop" or "neighbor next-hop-unchanged"
 - Flow control, route manipulation, PBR - ???
-- What is happend when route is deleted??
+- What happens when route is deleted - Generates a withdrawal message and sends it to all affected BGP peers
 - Huge routing table
 - Announces only best path to prefix, even if got three for example, and all three are in ECMP and work well - anyway it will select best and propogate it
 - Router ID - Highest Loopback/Highest Active Physical Interface/Manual